ameli/ortho/README.rst

 Install
 -------

-- Method 1: Install using the package available on `PyPi <https://pypi.org/project/OrthogonalFunctions>`__ by
+- Method 1: install using the package available on `PyPi <https://pypi.org/project/OrthogonalFunctions>`__ by

   ::

-    pip install OrthogonalFunctions
+    python -m pip install OrthogonalFunctions

 - Method 2: install directly from the source code by